jalvajebin/store_management/README.md

-# 🛒 Product Listing & Cart System (Laravel)
+# 📍 Location-Based Store Finder & Cart System (Laravel)

 ## 📌 Short Description
-A Laravel-based web application that allows users to browse products and add them to a cart, with an admin panel to manage products.
+A Laravel-based web application that allows users to find nearby stores based on location using Google Maps API.
+Users can browse store products and add items to a cart, while admins can manage store and product data through a backend panel.

 ---

+## 🚀 Project Overview

+This project focuses on implementing distance-based store listing using Google APIs.
+It combines location services with basic e-commerce functionality, enabling users to discover nearby stores and interact with their products.

+---

-## 🚀 Features
+## ✨ Features

+### 📍 Location-Based Store Listing
+- Fetch and display nearby stores using Google Maps API
+- Distance-based filtering of stores
+- Dynamic store listing based on user location

-### 👤 User Side
+### 🛒 User Features
-- View product listings
+- Browse products from selected stores
 - Add products to cart
 - Basic cart functionality

 ### 🧑‍💼 Admin Panel
-- Add new products
+- Add and manage store details
-- Edit existing products
-- Delete products
-- Manage product details
+- Manage product listings
+- Update store-related data

 ---

 ## 🛠️ Tech Stack

-- Laravel (PHP)
+- Laravel (PHP Framework)
 - MySQL
+- Google Maps API
 - Blade Templates
-- Bootstrap
+- JavaScript / jQuery

----

-## 📷 Screenshots

-(Add 1–2 screenshots here)

----

 ## 💡 Key Learnings

-- Laravel CRUD operations
+- Integration of Google Maps API in Laravel
-- Basic cart implementation
-- Admin panel development
+- Distance-based data handling
+- Combining location services with product systems
+- Backend-driven data management
-- Backend and frontend integration
+- API handling and frontend interaction

 ---

 ## 📌 Note

-This project was developed as a learning exercise to understand basic e-commerce functionality using Laravel.
+This project was developed as a learning implementation focusing on location-based services and basic e-commerce functionality.